imarc/ops/README.md

 ## How To Install

-Install with npm:
+Install ops:

     npm install -g git+ssh://git@gitlab.imarc.net:imarc/ops.git

+    # Then run the following.
+    # You will be asked your password in order to trust the generated self-signed certs for HTTPS support
+    ops system install

+Update/Upgrade ops:

+    npm update -g git+ssh://git@gitlab.imarc.net:imarc/ops.git

+    # Then run the following.
+    # You will be asked your password in order to trust the generated self-signed certs for HTTPS support
+    ops system update

 ## Create Your First Project

-**On first run, you will be asked your password in order to trust the newly generated self-signed certs for HTTPS support**

 To start ops services, run `ops start`